 Starting at the turn of the century and into the 1960s, there was little change in men’s workwear styles.
-Materials, colors and fit changed, but the overall style of workwear for common occupations remained the same.
-Overalls, coveralls, uniforms, and workwear separates made up the bulk of men’s vintage work clothes.
-A sturdy pair of work boots and a hat finished the look.
+Materials, colors, and fit changed, but the overall style of workwear for common occupations remained the same.
+Overalls, coveralls, uniforms, and workwear separates made up the bulk of men’s vintage work clothes as well as casual clothing for most classes.
+A sturdy pair of work boots and a durable hat finished the look.

-For men in the military, there were issued uniforms, many of which were still worn after the war ended and inspired a new range of men’s clothing favored by young men in the late 1940s and 1950s.
+For men in the military, issued uniforms, boots, shirts and knitwear were sold as workwear after the war.
+The familiar comfort and durability made them appealing to men who served.
+New synthetic materials were blended with pre-war fabrics making workwear washable, tougher, lighter and less costly.
+Military clothing also inspired a new range of men’s casual clothes favored by teens and young men in the late 1940s and 1950s.

 1940s Men’s Work Clothes: Overalls

 Farmers, oilmen, miners, construction crew, and manufacturing workers may have chosen the classic denim overall to wear to work.
 Overalls were a one piece unit made of heavy denim cotton or duck cloth in blue, black, white, or blue and white thin stripes.
-Railroad men usually wore striped overalls and painters wore white.
-All other occupations preferred dark blue denim.
+Railroad men, engineers and some farmers wore hickory striped overalls while painters wore white.
+All other occupations preferred dark blue denim with white double stitching.

 Overalls were worn over a heavy duty wool or cotton long sleeve work shirt.
-A matching button up light jacket shirt provided additional protection for the arms as well as more pockets.
+A matching button up light shirt jacket or flannel lined winter jacket provided additional protection for the arms, as well as more pockets.

 An alternative to overalls were coveralls, also called wearalls or unionalls.
-These were preferred by mechanics, aviators, dairy men, and factory workers who needed to keep clean but not have straps, pockets and shirt cuffs that could get tangled in machinery.
+These were preferred by mechanics, aviators, dairy men, and factory workers who needed to keep clean while wearing nicer clothes underneath (or only underwear in hot climates.)

 Matching Uniform Sets

-For service oriented jobs that were not too dirty or required a uniformed appearance — such as gas station attendant, repairmen, gardener, delivery driver, or shop keeper — a matching set of pants, shirt and jacket was ideal.
+For service oriented jobs that were not too dirty or required a uniformed appearance — such as gas station attendant, repairmen, gardener, delivery driver, salesmen or shop keeper — a matching set of pants, shirt and jacket was ideal.
 These uniforms could have a name tag or company name embroidered onto the shirt and jacket.
 The colors were lighter than overalls and coveralls with army tan, brown, blue, grey, and green being the most common choices.
-“Army cloth” was used in the 1940s as well as cotton poplin in a herringbone pattern.
+“Army cloth” or chino cloth was used in the 1940s as well as cotton poplin, twill, drill, gaberdine, and covert in a plain or herringbone pattern.

-The work jacket was a waist length button or zip up Eisenhower style jacket with two pockets on the front or side.
-The style is similar to a Harrington, bomber or golf jacket.
-They fit a little baggy on the torso with a snug overlapping waist band and slender arms.
+The matching work jacket was a waist length button or zip up Eisenhower style jacket with two pockets on the front or side.
+They fit a little baggy on the torso with a snug overlapping waistband and slender arms.
 This was a style used by the military as well.

 Men’s Workwear: Separates